-Let's start by stating the obvious.
-We are all being asked to rise up to the challenge of successfully implementing distance and hybrid learning models.
+Let’s start by stating the obvious.
+We are all being asked up to rise to the challenge of successfully implementing distance and hybrid learning models.
 Very few educators and families across the nation were comfortably prepared for this model of education.
-However, the fact of the matter is that it's here and a part of our lives for the foreseeable future.
-Yet the good news, nay – the great news is that there are innumerable resources to show you the way through our ever-evolving educational landscape.
+But the fact of the matter is that it’s here and a part of our lives for the foreseeable future.
+But the good news, in fact, the great news is that there are innumerable resources to show you the way through our ever-evolving educational landscape.

 We begin by examining the environment and consulting those who have successfully navigated it.
 The following article found at the Education Week – Teacher blog serves as a think piece to examine real-life situations while providing commentary in retrospect.

 Education Week – Teacher: What We’ve Learned From 30 Days of Distance Learning

 Now let’s take a look at the same subject as tackled by a different perspective.
 This article in the New York times provides anecdotes as well as research to provide another retrospective on the trials and tribulations of online learning.

 Publication – New York Times: What We’re Learning About Online Learning